COP 26: How much is the developing world getting to fight climate change?

 - Published

-Ministers and officials from more than 50 countries have been meeting in London to discuss funding to help poorer countries fight climate change.
+President Biden has promised to double the amount of money the United States is providing to help poorer countries deal with climate change.

-Climate finance is a big issue in the run-up to the 26th United Nations Climate Change Conference of the Parties (Cop26), in Glasgow, in November.
+His speech at the United Nations came a day after Boris Johnson said it was going to be 'tough' to meet climate finance goals in advance of the 26th UN Climate Change Conference (Cop26), which takes place in Glasgow in November.

-Richer countries have long been promising $100bn (£720m) a year by 2020 but this has yet to be achieved.
+The developed world had pledged to provide $100bn (£720m) a year by 2020 to poorer countries, to help them cope with climate change, but this has still not been achieved.

-At the end of the meeting, the senior UN climate representative Patricia Espinosa said developing countries "were very insistent and very clear in their messages" that the commitments made up to 2020 have to be delivered.

 What is the money for?